bhanu1234567890/MedAI-Healthcare-AI/README.md

 ## 👨‍💻 Authorship

-This project was developed as part of a team internship.
+This project was developed as part of a team final year Bachelor's of technology AI Project.
 My primary contributions include:

 * Backend development using Flask